 As elsewhere, there is a Task History button in the bottom left to see the editing history of this item.

-Details for configuring RPA tasks and parameters are found in the Process Administration Guide (Coming Soon).
+Details for configuring RPA tasks and parameters are found in the Process Administration Guide.

 Bots are specialized connectors that perform repetitive tasks, such as scheduling jobs to run daily or performing backups.
 They require little configuration.